man455/wordpress-job-manager/readme.txt

 == Changelog ==

+= 0.5.3 =
+* FIXED: Application list not filtering correctly if no rating selected
+* FIXED: Warning when deleting applications with no file attached

+= 0.5.2 =
+* FIXED: Job list not loading after creating a new job
+* FIXED: Application categories somehow got wiped, restored them
+* FIXED: Category could not be stored on application, under some circumstances
+* FIXED: Wrong translation domain on a string

+= 0.5.1 =
+* FIXED: Moved upload directories outside of the plugin directory

 = 0.5 =
 * ADDED: Ability for applicants to register
 * ADDED: New settings for user registration